 In 1926, historian Carter G. Woodson and the Association for the Study of Negro Life & History announced “Negro History Week” would be held in the second week of February, which coincided with Frederick Douglass’ birthday.
-In 1969, the same year that the Afro-American Cultural Center was established, the Black United Students and their advocates at Kent State University proposed to expand this to an annual celebration, and in February 1970, the first celebration of Black History Month was held at Kent State University.
-Educational institutions and Black cultural/community centers began recognizing this month as Black History Month, and in 1976, President Gerald Ford officially named February “Black History Month” and urged all Americans to “seize the opportunity to honor the too-often neglected accomplishments of black Americans in every area of endeavor throughout our history.”
+In 1969, the same year that the Afro-American Cultural Center was established, the Black United Students and their advocates at Kent State University proposed to expand this to an annual celebration, and in February 1970, the first celebration of Black History Month was held there.
+Educational institutions and Black cultural/community centers began recognizing this month as Black History Month, and in 1976, President Gerald Ford officially named February “Black History Month” urging all Americans to “seize the opportunity to honor the too-often neglected accomplishments of black Americans in every area of endeavor throughout our history.”
 In 1987, the United Kingdom officially named October as its Black History Month.
-In 1995, Canada officially recognized February as Black History Month, and just in 2016, the Netherlands named October as its Black History Month.
+In 1995, Canada officially recognized February as Black History Month, and recently in 2016, the Netherlands named October as its Black History Month.

 Black Women’s Retreat

 Since March 2016, the Afro-American Cultural Center at Yale has held an annual Black Women’s Retreat to offer attendees who self-identify as women the opportunity to recommit to radical self-love and self-care as they hold up our communities and to reconnect with one another as sources of encouragement and inspiration.